Tight Bounds for Schr\"odinger Potential Estimation in Unpaired Data Translation: Related work

+Let us also mention the work \citep{pooladian25}, where the authors show that the Schr\"odinger potentials obtained from solving the static entropic optimal transport problem between source and target samples can be modified to yield a natural plug-in estimator of the time-dependent drift defining the Schrödinger bridge between the two distributions.
+The authors show that, if both $\rho_0$ and $\rho_T$ are supported on compact $k$-dimensional submanifolds in $\R^d$, then it holds that

+Here $\sfP_{[0, \tau]}^*$ and $\widehat\sfP_{[0, \tau]}$ are the path measures corresponding to the optimally controlled process \eqref{eq:optimally_controlled_process} and the process with estimated drift.
+Unfortunately, the right-hand side of \eqref{eq:pooladian_niles-weed_bound} blows up as $\tau$ approaches $T$\footnote{Probably, this is due to singularity of the target distribution with respect to the Lebesgue measure in $\R^d$.}.
+This highlights a fundamental challenge in learning Schrödinger bridges near the boundary of the time interval.

-Let us stress that all the above approaches restrict their attention to the case where the reference process is Brownian motion.
-While this choice offers analytical convenience and aligns with the classical formulation of the Schrödinger problem, it limits modeling flexibility—especially in contexts where prior structure or time-inhomogeneity is important.
+Let us stress that \cite{Korotin2024}, \cite{pooladian25}, and \cite{rigollet2025sample} restrict their attention to the case where the reference process is Brownian motion.
+While this choice offers analytical convenience and aligns with the classical formulation of the Schrödinger problem, it limits modelling flexibility, especially in contexts where prior structure or time-inhomogeneity is important.
 In contrast, our framework accommodates more general reference processes, such as the Ornstein–Uhlenbeck process, enabling better control of prior dynamics and improved statistical regularity through mixing properties.